Skip To Main Content

 Game Recap: Softball | | Jalisa Fulwood, Assistant Athletic Director of Media Relations

-Howard Falls to No. 13 Duke in NCAA Regional Opener
+Softball Falls to No. 12 Duke in NCAA Regional Opener

-DURHAM, N.C. – Howard University softball opened NCAA Regional play Friday afternoon against No. 13 national seed Duke, falling 10-1 in five innings at Smith Family Stadium in Durham, N.C.
+DURHAM, N.C.
+(May 15, 2026) – Howard University softball opened NCAA Regional play Friday afternoon against No. 12 national seed Duke, falling, 10-1, in five innings at Smith Family Stadium in Durham, N.C.

-Lead batter and MEAC Player of the Year Maryn Jordan (San Diego, Calif.) recorded Howard's first hit of the afternoon with a single in the opening inning before stealing second base.
+Leadoff hitter and MEAC (Mid-Eastern Athletic Conference) Player of the Year Maryn Jordan (San Diego) recorded Howard's first hit of the afternoon with a single in the opening inning before stealing second base.

 Duke used a strong power-hitting performance to build an early advantage, totaling six home runs in the contest.